 Our study abroad programs offer courses that can count towards your core, major, minor, general electives and engaged learning requirements.
 Depending on the program you choose, there may also for-credit service learning and internship courses.
 Most students end up taking a mixture of core, major, minor, and elective courses while abroad, rather than all major-requirement courses.

 You must meet with your academic advisor to talk about your study abroad program's courses and how those foreign courses can fit into major, minor, core, Engaged Learning or other requirements at Loyola.
 For example, you should discuss how many credit hours you need to graduate, which core courses you still need to fulfill, and whether you need to take any upper-level courses.
 You also must ask the Loyola academic department(s) housing your major and minor programs for their applicable policies, such as if they have prohibitions on taking certain courses away from Loyola.

-Note that for students studying abroad at Rome, Vietnam, or on a Loyola faculty-led program, there is no course equivalency process.
+Note that for students studying abroad at Rome, Vietnam, or on a Loyola faculty-led program, there is no course equivalency approval process.
 All courses at Rome, Vietnam, and on Loyola faculty-led programs are Loyola courses and are treated the same as the Loyola courses taught at LSC and WTC.

 Course Equivalencies Database

-Course Equivalencies Requests
+Course Equivalency Approval Requests

 In order to request to have a study abroad course reviewed to determine its Loyola equivalent, follow these steps: